tw3lveparsecs/agentic-devops-major-enhance-demo/.devcontainer/README.md

 ### Connection Issues

-1. Ensure ports 5250 (or 8080 for Docker) are available
+1. Ensure port 5250 is available
 2. Check the MCP configuration in `.vscode/mcp.json`
 3. Restart the MCP server from the Command Palette